dreamingkills/hmbsort/README.md

 in other words, in an array of 10 numbers, 1 is more likely to be at the end, while 10 is more likely to be at the beginning.

+## why?
+bogosort is too easy for my computer

 ## benchmarks
 ```
 +----+---------------+